natserract/natserract.fyi/content/pages/about.md

       # About

       My name is Alfin Surya.
-I'm from Bali and I am a professional web-focused software engineer.
+I'm a software engineer.

       I am mostly self-taught, and I teach myself whatever topic interests me.
       Most of the times [learn things from the hard way](https://www.vice.com/en/article/53dpeq/in-defense-of-learning-code-the-hard-way), I mainly work with